miércoles, 29 de junio de 2011

 y derramé mi sangre en tu retrato.

-and the canvas that asked for my sketches.
+and the canvas that begged for my sketches.

 The forgotten verses of a poet

-they gave light to the brightness of your eyes
+gave light to the brilliance of your eyes,

-but I didn't have in my immortal palette
+yet I had not, in my immortal palette,

 miércoles, 20 de abril de 2011